-“Well, I really don't know exactly, but it definitely looks evil.
+“Well, I don't know exactly, but it looks evil.
 It's got these red eyes that seem to glow in the dark, it sort of resembles a Mothman in appearance.
-You know, the one they show on the Discovery Channel."
+You know, the one they showed on the Discovery Channel."

 “I said it resembles a Mothman," Sandy sighed.
 "It shrieks like a banshee, it dived-bombed me a couple of times, so I know it means me harm.
 If it’s trying to intimidate me, it's working, because I'm scared to death!"